Goran58/node-spc-notify-nma/README.md

 ## Configuration

-- Modify the settings in config.json according to your environment and email account
+- Modify the settings in config.json according to your environment and NMA api key
 - Adapt the function manageSiaEvent() to the SIA-events you would like to be managed.
 Look in the SPC documentation for definitions of the SIA event types.

 ## Start